 Bake piecrust for 10 minutes.
 Remove weights and parchment, and continue to bake until barely golden brown, about 5 minutes.
 Let cool on a wire rack.

 Using a paring knife, etch veins in each leaf.
 To make egg wash, whisk together egg yolk and 1 tablespoon cream. in a small bowl.
 Remove leaf lattice from refrigerator, and lightly brush with egg wash.
 Arrange leaves around edge of lattice, making sure they do not extend over edge or they will brown too quickly.
-Lightly brush top of each leaf with egg wash as you work to help them adhere.
 Refrigerate for 20 minutes.